FAQ

 A: You may read my extensive write-up about Canon.
 In brief, I always try to stick to the following widespread definition.

 Technically, canon is what writers should pay attention to in the making of new Star Trek episodes.
 Everything that was shown in a live action episode or movie is canon.
-Anything physically impossible in the shows like the 78 decks of the Enterprise-A is still canon.
+Anything physically impossible in the shows like the sign "Deck 78" on the Enterprise-A is still canon.
 Yet, we don't have to buy everything and make up twisted explanations where logic and common sense fail.
 For instance, although they are technically canon, Discovery's all-new Klingons are absolutely irreconcilable with the rest of Star Trek.
 Official publications by Denise and Michael Okuda, Rick Sternbach, Herman Zimmerman, Doug Drexler or other people directly involved in the production are not canon themselves, but they reflect canon facts.
 Even if these books are supplemented with "apocryphal" names, dates or specs not mentioned in the show, this may be practical to limit the room for speculation.

 Finally, there is the huge category of licensed and fan fiction, all of which is non-canon, including all novels, games, RPGs and fan-made web pages.
 It is obvious that no one could ever reconcile all these additional contradictory facts.
 Novels and games authorized by CBS/Paramount are non-canon, considering that "authorized" merely means that a license is given to another party, which doesn't oblige CBS/Paramount to anything.
 For instance, although many fans accept that the "Insurrection" scout ship was (imprudently) christened "Venture class" in a game, it will never go by this name in an official publication.